 Holly Pearson and Dr Mark Fitzsimons will be joining researchers working on 22 projects as part of the first expedition by the Swiss Polar Institute.

-Congratulations to Matt Fishwick who recently completed a NERC funded PhD project at the Biogeochemistry Research Centre under the supervision of Simon Ussher (Plymouth University), Maeve Lohan (National Oceanography Centre), Paul Worsfold (Plymouth University) and Kristen Buck (Florida State University).
+Congratulations to Matt Fishwick who recently completed a NERC funded PhD project at the Biogeochemistry Research Centre under the supervision of Simon Ussher (University of Plymouth), Maeve Lohan (National Oceanography Centre), Paul Worsfold (University of Plymouth) and Kristen Buck (Florida State University).
 The project, which took place from October 2012 to July 2016, focused on the dissolution of biologically important trace metals (e.g. iron, manganese, cobalt, lead) from atmospheric aerosols into North Atlantic seawater under different physico-chemical conditions (e.g. seawater temperature, pH, oxygenation and organic ligand content and aerosol source/composition).